ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ...
 ~~~~~~~~~~

 If a leaf node has successfully completed its connection, all other attempts should be made ineligible for use by the application for the original request.
 New connection attempts that involve transmitting data on the network should not be started after another leaf node has completed successfully, as the connection as a whole has been established.
 An implementation may choose to let certain handshakes and negotiations complete in order to gather metrics to influence future connections.
-Similarly, an implementation may choose to hold onto fully established leaf nodes that were not the first to establish for use in future connections, but this approach is not recommended since those attempts were slower to connect and may exhibit less desirable properties.
+Similarly, an implementation may choose to hold onto fully established leaf nodes that were not the first to establish for use as part of a Pooled Connection, see {{pooled-connections}}, or in future connections.
+The latter is not recommended since those attempts were slower to connect and may exhibit less desirable properties.

 ### Determining Successful Establishment